Vasco Cordeiro

-Vasco Ilídio Alves Cordeiro (born 28 March 1973) is a Portuguese Socialist Party politician, who served as President of the Regional Government of the Azores from 2012, following his party's victory on the 2012 Azores regional election, until 2020.
+Vasco Ilídio Alves Cordeiro (born 28 March 1973) is a Portuguese Socialist Party politician, who served as President of the Regional Government of the Azores from 2012, following his party's victory in the 2012 Azores regional election, until 2020.
+From 2022 to 2025 he has been the President of the European Committee of the Regions.

 Early life

 Vasco Cordeiro was born in the civil parish of Covoada, deannexed from the neighboring parish of Relva, in the flanks of the Serra Devassa, 6 km northwest of Ponta Delgada.
-He was born to middle-class farming family, the youngest of three sons of Luís and Lourdes Cordeiro.
+He was born to a middle-class farming family, the youngest of three sons of Luís and Lourdes Cordeiro.

-He was in the Associação de Escoteiros de Portugal (Scouting Association of Portugal) and the local choir, who sung throughout the island.
+He was in the Associação de Escoteiros de Portugal (Scouting Association of Portugal) and the local choir, who sang throughout the island.
 In addition to music, after school Cordeiro was active in theatre and literature: his mother was an author of dramas and comedies, and he and his friends would represent these roles throughout the island, such as Tradição and Sogra.

-He continued his interest in music, even as he studied law in the Faculty of Law, at the University of Coimbra, where became part of the Grupo de Fados de Coimbra Alta Medina (Alta Medina Fado Group of Coimbra).
+He continued his interest in music, even as he studied law in the Faculty of Law, at the University of Coimbra, where he became part of the Grupo de Fados de Coimbra Alta Medina (Alta Medina Fado Group of Coimbra).
 He interpreted the Balada da Despedida during the annual Queima das Fitas (1990–1995).